PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Introduction

 \section{Introduction}

 Recent advances in Large Language Models (LLMs) have significantly improved performance on creative text generation tasks, such as storytelling and plot synthesis \cite{e2e,yang-etal-2022-re3}.
 However, most LLMs are primarily optimized for general-purpose output quality, and challenges remain in generating personalized stories that reflect individual user preferences \cite{perse}.
-These preferences—such as favored character traits, avoided themes, and expected narrative developments—are diverse and idiosyncratic.
-Addressing them effectively requires a generative process that adapts to each user.
+User preferences, including favored character types and narrative tones, are highly diverse and idiosyncratic, requiring story generation systems to dynamically adapt to each user.